+ What is a repeater?

 Passive repeaters are an excellent choice too.
 We have a good entire section on this here.
 Briefly, the Cellutronics passive repeater has the following advantages:

-Please be warned by our copy cat companies that follow us and try to duplicate our products.
+Please be warned by copy cat companies that follow us and try to duplicate our products.
 Our passive repeater system is unique.
 We have spent considerable R&D on making our passive repeater perform exceptionally like it does.
 We are not going to tell you how and why it performs so well here.
-All we can it is due to our technical RF cellular expertise and RF test equipment.
+All we can say is it is due to our technical RF cellular expertise and RF test equipment.

 + Do you offer free advice on coverage solutions such as repeaters?
 And do you guys really know your stuff about repeaters?